NativeScript/docs-v7/docs/plugins/building-plugins.md

 let msg = `Your plugin is working on ${app.android ?
 'Android' : 'iOS'}!`;
 ```

 After you save this change a few things are going to happen.
-First, your `tscwatch` command will detect the TypeScript change and automatically compile the `version-number.common.ts` file to JavaScript.
-Next, your `demo` command will detect the change and automatically refresh your demo app to show your string update.
+The CLI will detect the TypeScript change and `version-number.common.ts` file will be compiled to JavaScript.
+Next, your `demo` command (`tns run`) will detect the change and automatically refresh your demo app to show your string update.

 ![Your plugin is working on iOS!](./img/plugins/working-ios-2.png)